Health Indicator Report of Infant mortality

 State Target: 4.6 infant deaths per 1,000 live births

 How Are We Doing?The infant mortality rate has declined throughout the past 30 years both locally and nationally.
-The Utah infant mortality rate declined in 2018 to 5.4 per 1,000 live births after increasing for the past three years.
-During 2018, 255 Utah infants died during their first year of life.
+The Utah infant mortality rate decreased in 2021 to 4.7 deaths per 1,000 live births from 5.5 in 2020.
+During 2021, 219 Utah infants died before their first birthday.

-Evidence-based PracticesThe Utah Department of Health participates in the Utah Women and Newborn Quality Collaborative (UWNQC), a statewide perinatal quality collaborative.
-This workgroup of clinicians and public health professionals engages in development and measurement of health care quality indicators and quality improvement projects in the areas of maternal and neonatal health issues.
-There are a number of other states engaged in such collaboratives, including Iowa, Maryland, Ohio, California, and Tennessee.
-The UWNQC is currently working on decreasing preterm birth, standardizing treatment of neonatal abstinence syndrome, and identifying and addressing maternal and neonatal safety issues related to out-of-hospital birth in Utah.
+Evidence-based PracticesThe Utah Department of Health and Human Services participates in the Utah Women and Newborn Quality Collaborative (UWNQC), a statewide perinatal quality collaborative.
+This workgroup of clinicians and public health professionals engages in the development and measurement of health care quality indicators and quality improvement projects in the areas of maternal and neonatal health issues.